BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ## With Lightning services

-A Lightning service is a service wallet providers offer users to avoid having them manually manage and configure their wallet.
+A "Lightning service" is a service wallet providers offer users to avoid having them manage and configure their wallets manually.
 Some of these services, and the user pain points they solve when funding a wallet, are as followed:

 * Pay-to-open provides on-demand inbound payment channel liquidity so users can fund their wallet with Lightning payments straight away.
 * Swaps so users can open a payment channel and fund their wallet with an on-chain transfer.